 Designed to enable a student to acquire the necessary knowledge and experience of literary periods which are not covered by courses offered at Willamette University.

-• Prerequisite: FREN 331W; Junior standing and g.p.a. of 3.0 or better
+- Prerequisite: FREN 331W; Junior standing and g.p.a. of 3.0 or better

+- Offering: On demand

-Instructor: DeLeonibus, Fofana
+- Instructor: DeLeonibus, Fofana

 FREN 492W Research and Discussion of Selected Topics in Literature (1)